Ayen19/repeat-line-remover/setup.md

 python3 manage.py runserver
 ```

+- on http://127.0.0.1:8000/, the project should be running on localhost.

+## Running Migration

+- Not needed for this project

 ## Reporting issues

 - Please create an issue should you run into error, I would love know.